Quick Answer: AI Agents for Sales

 Lead Research and Account Prep

 Lead research is often the cleanest first AI-agent workflow because it is easy to review before action.
-The agent can gather approved CRM fields, recent notes, company context, product interest, past activity, and likely buyer concerns into a short account brief.
+The agent can gather approved CRM fields, recent notes, company context, product interest, prior activity, and likely buyer concerns into a short account brief.
 That gives the rep a starting point without pretending the agent knows the relationship better than the seller.

 The key design choice is source control.
 A sales research agent should show where its recommendation came from, distinguish internal CRM records from public context, and avoid inventing facts.
 If the agent cannot verify a claim, it should mark the claim as uncertain or leave it out.